eyalron33/almonit_plugin/README.md

 - plugin popup (after pressing plugin button in firefox bar)
 - custom error page (referring to ENS+IPFS websites index/search)
+- Decentralization via randomality: the plugin will choose each time a random IPFS gateway (that's a way of avoiding everyone using the same IPFS gateway, which is centrazliation)
 - redesign ugly theme
 - improve new ENS address bar
 - remove classic address bar in ENS websites